Preparing students for life in the 21st Century: Identifying, developing and assessing what matters

 About Dr Dan Cloney

-Dr Dan Cloney is a research fellow in the Centre for Education Policy and Practice at the Australian Council for Educational Research.
-Dan’s expertise is in early education, cognitive development, academic achievement and inequality.
+Dr Dan Cloney is a Research Fellow in the Education Policy and Practice Division and a Member of the Centre for Global Education Monitoring at the Australian Council for Educational Research (ACER).
+Dan’s expertise is in early education, cognitive development, and academic achievement.

 19 Prospect Hill Road (Private bag 55)